geokala/turkey/README.md

 A site to encourage me to actually get on and do stuff.
+It's working so far!

+With many thanks to:
+- All who were involved in creating Bootstrap, Flask, SQLAlchemy, and the other amazing projects that have turned this into a few evenings of hacking instead of a month of tedium to get up and running.
+- crdoconnor (https://github.com/crdoconnor) for getting the tests up and running with his BDD test suite, 'hitch'.

 Installation:
 - Tested on Ubuntu 14.04.